rgleichman/glance/README.md

 Glance is still in development, so for the time being, graph layout, line routing, and icon design all have much room for improvement.
 Here are some specific issues:
 * Text may be misaligned with some SVG viewers.
 * Images become very spread out when rendering medium to large functions.
-* Only a subset of Haskell is rendered
+* Only a subset of Haskell is rendered.

 ## Getting started
 Below is a getting started guide for Glance rendered by Glance itself ([source here](examples/tutorial.hs)).
 To generate this image run